WebLab.Tools

 Glycemic Index (GI): A Measure of Speed

-Glycemic Load (GL): A Measure of Impact
+Glycemic Load (GL): The True Measure of Impact

-The Power of GL: A normal 120g serving of watermelon has a very low GL of about 5.
+Glycemic Load combines the GI (speed) with the actual amount of carbohydrates in your specific portion size.
+A normal 120g serving of watermelon has a very low GL of about 5.
 This number accurately reflects its small effect on your blood sugar.
-GL gives you the full picture, making it the gold standard for effective meal planning and blood sugar management.
+GL gives you the full picture, making it the gold standard for meal planning.

-Interpreting Your Glycemic Load Score
+Understanding Your Glycemic Load Score

 The total GL of a meal predicts its overall effect on your blood glucose.
 Use these standard ranges to assess your results: